Manitoba Black Bear Hunting

 - We work hard, all year, and never quit improving in all areas of our operation.

-- Our staff is some of the best people you will ever meet.
+- Our staff are some of the best people you will ever meet.
 Professionals who truly care about your experience and will give you no excuses.

 - We are in Manitoba which is absolutely one of the very best bear hunting locations in North America.